 A compilation is the lowest level of financial statement service.
 There is no assurance provided in a compilation.
 The financial statements are compiled based on management’s representations in a format appropriate for the circumstances.
 In a compilation, the client may choose to have a complete set of footnotes or omit substantially all footnote disclosures.

 Our CPA firm is dedicated to providing accurate financial statements to our clients using Generally Accepted Accounting Principles (GAAP).
 Not only will our team generate your financial statements, we can also sit down with you to analyze the data so you can understand the financial health of your organization and plan for the future.
 Whether you need documents to support a small business loan or need in-depth financial analysis to provide to board members and donors, we can put together the data and statements you need.

 Financial Statements: Frequently Asked Questions

 Financial statements are written records of financial performance.
 They include balance sheets, income statements, cash flow statements, and statements of shareholders’ equity.

-The financial statements of a nonprofit organization or business are used by investors, shareholders, market analysts, and creditors to evaluate a company’s financial health.
+The financial statements of a business are used by investors, shareholders, market analysts, and creditors to evaluate a company’s financial health.